zhudotexe/kani/docs/function_calling.rst

 Dynamic Functions
 -----------------
-Rather than statically defining the list of functions a kani can use in a class, you can also pass a list of :class:`AIFunction` when you initialize a kani.
+Rather than statically defining the list of functions a kani can use in a class, you can also pass a list of :class:`.AIFunction` when you initialize a kani.

-The API for the :class:`AIFunction` class is similar to :func:`ai_function`.
+The API for the :class:`.AIFunction` class is similar to :func:`.ai_function`.

 .. code-block:: python